 Spending Canada Day Long Weekend in the Arctic

-While most people in Canada were packing for a beach vacation, camping trip into the woods or just getting ready to celebrate the Canada Da...
+While most people in Canada were packing for a beach vacation, camping trip into the woods or just getting ready to celebrate Canada Day in...

 Do you also see stars?